-Here Are The People Known To Be Targeted In The Suspicious Package Attacks
+Here Are The People Known To Be Targeted In The Package Attacks

 - Former Democratic National Committee Rep. Debbie Wasserman Schultz was listed as the return address on many of the suspicious package.
 The criminal complaint unsealed on Friday lists her as a target.
 At least one parcel was rerouted to Wasserman Schultz's office in Sunrise, Fla.

-- A spokesman for billionaire donor Tom Steyer, who is sponsoring a campaign to impeach Trump, also said a suspicious package addressed to him was discovered on Friday.
-Federal authorities have not confirmed whether that parcel is connected with the others and Steyer was not mentioned in the criminal complaint.
+- Billionaire donor Tom Steyer, who is sponsoring a campaign to impeach Trump.
+The FBI confirmed Friday evening that a parcel was sent to Steyer.
+He is not one of those mentioned in the criminal complaint.

-The FBI also has acknowledged there may be more improvised explosive devices still moving through the mail toward other targets that haven't yet arrived.
+The FBI has acknowledged there may be more improvised explosive devices still moving through the mail toward other targets that haven't yet arrived.

 Sayoc appears to have been a strong Trump supporter.
 Federal authorities demurred, however, from establishing a solid political motive for the alleged attacks because investigators are still looking into the case.